apache/couchdb/share/doc/src/api/database/compact.rst

 ===========================

 .. http:post:: /{db}/_compact/{ddoc}
+  :synopsis: Starts a compaction for all the views in the selected design document

   Compacts the view indexes associated with the specified design document.
   If may be that compacting a large view can return more storage than